QuentinPerez/42-toolkit/srcs/libc/list/README.md

-42-toolkit	C List
+List
 ==========

 ## Function

 	- init(t_list *v_this, void (*v_funct_destroy)(void *data))
-	  /* This function init structure t_list */
+	  /* This function initialize t_list */

 	- empty(const t_list *v_this)
-	  /* This function return if list is empty */
+	  /* This function return true if list is empty */

 	- size(const t_list *v_this)
 	  /* This function return size of list */